Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 UTM parameters are captured once per session by default and occurs when the user loads your site and the Amplitude SDK for the first time.
  You can disable the once per session restriction through the `saveParamsReferrerOncePerSession` configuration option.
 When the SDK detects that it should start a new session, it pulls the UTM parameters that are available at the time.
 Those UTM parameters are set as user properties which persists for all the user's events going forward.
-   However, initial UTM parameters are captured once for each user via a `setOnce` operation.
+   However, initial UTM parameters are captured one time for each user via a `setOnce` operation.

-#### Track referrers
+### Track referrers

 If you want to track how users are getting to your website, then track the referrer (the referring site).